QAnon: Post-2020 election

 Conservatives such as Steve Bannon and Bill Still denounced QAnon, calling it a psyop created by U.S. intelligence or the FBI.
 In a leaked conversation, Michael Flynn, once among the highest-profile QAnon supporters, called it a "disinformation campaign to make people look like a bunch of kooks", suggesting that it might have been conducted by "the Left" or the CIA.

 After Biden's inauguration, analysts expressed concern that the disillusionment could lead hardline QAnon adherents to be recruited by groups such as the alt-right, white nationalists or neo-Nazis.

-A group of Telegram channels called the Sabmyk Network has been promoting a variation of QAnon by targeting followers of the conspiracy theory who have been disillusioned by Q's failures in prediction.
-Set up by German artist Sebastian Bieniek, the network (described as a new religion or cult) shares QAnon beliefs but also believes in a leader-prophet, Sabmyk, who will lead humanity's "awakening".
-The network has tried to link Trump to Sabmyk.
+Around 2020-2021, a group of Telegram channels called the Sabmyk Network promoted a variation of QAnon by targeting followers of the conspiracy theory who have been disillusioned by Q's failures in prediction.
+The network (described as a new religion or cult) shared QAnon beliefs but also expressed belief in a leader-prophet, Sabmyk, who would lead humanity's "awakening".
+The network also tried to link Trump to Sabmyk.
+In March 2021, German artist Sebastian Bieniek was identified as the creator of Sabmyk.
+The next month, Bieniek admitted that the whole network had been a social media experiment, conceived both as an "art project" and a "game".

 On June 24, 2022, Q, or someone who possesses their details, posted on 8kun after an 18-month hiatus.
 The post claimed that Cassidy Hutchinson, who testified at the sixth public hearing on the January 6 Attack, was involved in a plot to disparage Trump.
 Other Q posts were published in 2022, notably one suggesting that the midterm elections would be rigged, but these messages received much less engagement than previous "drops".
 An article in Vice News suggested that this showed the QAnon movement had "moved past requiring new Q drops to bolster itself": journalists Mack Lamoureux and David Gilbert commented that during Q's absence, the QAnon community had continued formulating theories and other influencers had "stepped into the power vacuum".
 As a result, conspiracy theories had continued influencing public discourse, while conservative politics and media became infused with a "more watered-down version of QAnon".